billscofield/HuaWei/linux/log/log.md

 /var/log/btmp

+The “b” in btmp is for “bad” as it registers all the bad, failed, or error login attempts.
+It is similar to the wtmp file as it records and maintains the failed or bad login attempts and is located in the /var/log/btmp.
+As it records the failed attempts at logins, it can be also used for security purposes.
+The btmp file is based in /var/log/btmp and it is generated automatically as soon as the system starts up.
+Sudo privileges are required to access the file and the “lastb” command is to read the files.

 last  searches  back through the /var/log/wtmp file (or the file designated by the -f option) and displays a list of all